Withdraw From A Course

 Grade: A grade of WP: Withdraw Pass or WF: Withdraw Fail is recorded for the class, depending on the student's grade at the time of withdrawal.
 Withdrawal from a course does not impact the GPA.
 The course and the grade will appear on the student's transcript and schedule.

 Process: To withdraw from a course, students must complete a Course Withdrawal Form.
 The course instructor must sign the form and mark the grade to be recorded (WP or WF).
-The student must submit the completed withdrawal form to the Student Service Center by the stated deadlines (see the Academic Calendar for the appropriate semester).
+The student must submit the completed withdrawal form to the Registrar's Office by the stated deadlines (see the Academic Calendar for the appropriate semester).

 Students are encouraged to meet with an academic advisor to discuss the pros and cons of withdrawing from a course before filing the paperwork.